January 2021 Minutes

 b.
 Cllr Hunns advised the hedges adjacent to the road needed cutting to waist height and the hedge near the drain needed attention.
 The Council agree to £500 spends for the works and the Clerk to make contact with the contractor for quote.

 a.
 Cllr Masters and Cllr O’Kane reported concerns with the 40mph sign on Broadgate near the junction of Chapel Road, the sign should flash but does not.
 Cllr Pepper agreed to liaise with LCC Highways for an update.
+Concerns were also raised regarding the standing water on Broadgate, which was escalated to Cllr Pepper.

 Cllr Masters enquired whether Cllr Pepper had an update on the speed reduction in the village, Cllr Pepper advised the request was going to the traffic regulation department.